andrewmoise/grits/README.md

 The permissions system is very specifically adapted to the needs of this system.

 * The filesystem enforces permissions at the directory level.
-Files have no permissions set which are distinct from the directory they're placed in.
+Files have no permissions which are distinct from the directory they're placed in.
 * The default is no access.
-Permission must be explicitly granted to be allowed.
+Permission must be explicitly granted.
-* Grants of access are both according to the user, and also to the origin which is making the request.
 * Grants of access also apply recursively to directories lower down than the specified directory.
-This is a consequence of the Merkle tree structure -- once you have given read or write access to a parent directory, you cannot set one of its subdirectories in a way that will disable that access going down the tree.
+There is no way to revoke a permission on a subdirectory, if a parent directory has it.
+(This is, somewhat, a consequence of the Merkle tree structure.)
+* Grants of access apply according to both the user, and the application (the origin) which is making the request.

-So, in practice, the root directory is forbidden to all non-superusers, and grants of access add up unreversibly as you go further down into subdirectories.
+So, in practice, the root directory is forbidden to all non-superusers, and grants of access accumulate irreversibly as you go deeper into subdirectories.

-Grants of access are specified in terms of *both* to a specific user, and an origin (the scheme+host of the page making the request).
+Again, grants of access are specified in terms of *both* to a specific user, and an origin (the scheme+host of the page making the request).
 The granularity of the permission model is per-origin: all pages running on the same vhost share the same origin, and thus the same permissions.
-If you want isolation between different applications, run them on separate vhosts (separate origins).
-The permissions structure will protect everything gated behind each origin from code running on other origins.
+If you visit `evil.example.com`, it will not be able to access anything from `gimbal.example.com` even though you hold a token for your user all across `example.com`.

 An example might help.

-* `/home/moise` is read/writable by `moise`, but *only* when being accessed from the origin `https://gimbal.example.com`.
+* `/home/moise` will be read/writable by `moise`, but *only* when being accessed from the origin `https://gimbal.example.com`.
-* `/home/moise/local/music-player/` is set up to be read/writable by the music app, *only* when being accessed from the origin `https://music.example.com`.
+* `/home/moise/local/music-player/` could be read/writable by the music app, but *only* when being accessed from the origin `https://music.example.com`.

-This means that, running the Gimbal shell, `moise` can examine the music player's application data, and make changes to it.
+This means that, running the Gimbal shell, `moise` can examine the music player's application data and make changes to it.
 The music player can operate on its own data however it will need to.
-However, even though it carries a token for `moise`'s user, the music player cannot read or write anything from `moise`'s main home directory, nor can any other code that doesn't originate from `https://gimbal.example.com`.
+However, even though it carries a token for `moise`'s user, the music player cannot read or write anything from `moise`'s files outside its permitted area, nor can any other code that doesn't originate from `https://gimbal.example.com`.

-Now say that `moise` decides to set up his own custom Gimbal shell on a different vhost, say `https://dev.moise.example.com`.
-He grants access on `/home/moise` to his own user when accessed from that origin.
-Both shells can access the same data.
-No other origin can access `/home/moise` unless given specific access.
+Now say that `moise` wants to set up his own custom Gimbal shell on a different vhost, `https://dev.moise.example.com`.
+He adds a grant of access on `/home/moise` to his own user when accessed from that origin.
+Both vhosts can now access the same data.
+No other origin can access `/home/moise` unless specifically allowed.

-The key factor here is that any random person can create `music.example.com`, and it will be safe for `moise` to go to that page and interact with it, with it having precisely the permissions it should have without being able to read or write things that it shouldn't.
+The key factor here is that any random person can code up `music.example.com`, create a vhost for it, and it will be safe for `moise` to go to that page and interact with it, and it'll have precisely the permissions it should have without being able to read or write things that it shouldn't.

-There are other, more sophisticated access patterns possible.
-Notably, there is a pattern where all users have `read+insert` permission in `/var/music-player`, meaning that they can all write data to that location, but no user can interfere with the other users' data there.
+There are other more sophisticated access patterns possible.
+Notably, all users may have `read+insert` permission in `/var/music-player`, meaning that they can all write data to that location, but no user can interfere with the other users' data.

-These grants of access come in plain files, located at `./.grits/access.json` within the directory that access is being granted to.
+These grants of access come in plain files located at `./.grits/access.json` within each directory that access is being granted to.
 Look around at `access.json` files in `skel/` to get a sense of how they're structured; they are simple.

-The full set of access types permitted is:
+The full set of access types is:

 * `read`
 * `read+insert`: You may read all data in this directory, but you may not modify this directory or subdirectories.
-You can *insert* files only (create links directly in the same directory which do not previously exist).
-You can either use this to create an append-only store, or you can use a pattern where users link in populated subdirectories which come with grants of access for those users only, so that each person has their own read-writable store and can read other users' stores.
+You can *insert* files only (create links which did not previously exist).
+You can either use this to create an append-only store, or you can use a pattern where users make populated subdirectories which come with grants of access for those users only, so that each person has their own read-writable store and can read other users' stores (but not interfere with them).
 * `insert`: Same, but write-only.
 No user may read back the files which have been appended inside.
 * `read+write`: You may read or write any data in this directory *except* that you may not modify the `.grits` directory in it.
 (You may modify `.grits` directories in subdirectories).
 This can be used for example to give someone read/write access to a directory without letting them lock you out of it by removing your own permissions to it.
 * `owner`: You can read or write anything in this directory, and control permissions by modifying files in `.grits` (including the access control file).

 The way that permissions at one level apply to subdirectories below that level falls out as a natural consequence of being able to make reads or writes to the Merkle tree at that exact specific level.
-Mostly, they simply carry down recursively, but `write` turns into `owner` at lower levels, and `insert` does not allow any modification at lower levels.
+Mostly, they simply carry down recursively, but `write` turns into `owner` at lower levels, and `insert` does not itself allow any modification at lower levels.

 The frontend shell tool `facl()` is used to modify directory permissions.
-Run `help('facl')` to see more about how to use it.
+Run `help('facl')` to see more about how to use it and how grants of permission look.

 Note that the `origin` is such a critical piece of this security that it *must* be specified with any grant of permissions.
-If you really want to grant access to any origin (such as if you are hosting files on a vhost designed to be media for a separate external site), then call `facl()` with origin set to `"*"`.
-If you want to grant access to a piece of the filesystem to yourself (the human), then generally the origin should be set to `"/"` which resolves to the core vhost's origin.

-Note: All of these permissions are only enforced at the namespace level.
-Blobs comprising your filesystem are still stored in plaintext and handed out to anyone who knows the CID.

-Don't put anything in this filesystem that you seriously want to keep secret, in other words.
-The long-run plan for actual security is via cryptography on the client as opposed to via keeping CIDs secret
+There are two special values:

+* `"*"` grants access to *any* origin.
+You might use this for a vhost whose files are meant to be media for some separate external site.
+Use it deliberately; it removes the origin half of the protection entirely.
+Mostly, you will want to copy files into /sites/{a vhost}/content instead of granting access across vhosts.
+Remember, copies are just Merkle tree links; they are basically free.
+* `"/"` is shorthand for the origin of the **core vhost** -- the main vhost the server is configured to serve Gimbal from (e.g. `https://gimbal.example.com`).
+The server expands `"/"` to that origin when it reads the grant, so you don't have to hardcode your hostname into every `access.json`.
+If you want to grant something to "the human," then use this, and the human will have access to it through the Gimbal shell application.

+Note: Permissions are enforced only at the namespace level — blobs are stored in plaintext and served to anyone who has the CID.
+Don't store anything secret here.
+In particular, content with few possible values can have its CID guessed, so this can bite even where you didn't think you were storing a secret — a PIN or password check can leak this way.
+(Real confidentiality is a someday-feature via client-side crypto, not CID secrecy.
+And don't use this in production yet regardless.)

 #### Chaining